 use a special deposit slip).
 The excess over $5,000 will be available

 on the ninth business day after the day of your deposit.
 If your deposit

 of these checks (other than a U.S. Treasury check) is not made in person

 to one of our employees, the first $5,000 will not be available until

 the second business day after the day of your deposit.

 |©2011 Citizens Bank Sac City, Iowa.
 All rights reserved.
 Website powered by ProfitStars.|

-For more information about temporary FDIC insurance coverage of transaction accounts, visit http://www.fdic.gov/deposit/deposits/unlimited/expiration.html.
+For more information about FDIC insurance coverage of Noninterest-bearing transaction accounts visit http://www.fdic.gov/deposit/deposits/unlimited/expiration.html.

 Citizens Bank Sac City, Iowa

 About Us | Online Banking | Banking Services | Loans & Mortgages